newville/pyshortcuts/README.md

 ![PyShortcut Screenshot](PyshortcutGUI.png)

-This can be launched from the commad line with
+This can be launched from the command line with

 ```
 ~> pyshortcut --wxgui